alwynmathew/B2T-DTP-fixes/README.md

 The code was extracted from the internal code of WP3.

 > **Warning**
-> CAUTION: This script modified multiple nodes in the graph.
+> This script modified multiple nodes in the graph.

 You can run the script with the below command: